 Five hundred years of memory

-Because the High Fae are long-lived, the First War is not distant history to all who speak of it — it is lived memory.
-Cassian, Rhysand, and Azriel fought in it, and carry what they saw of it five centuries later.
-For them the war is not a date in a book but a thing they survived, the reason old wounds between faerie and mortal still ache, and the measure against which every new threat of war is weighed.
+The thing about long-lived High Fae is that the First War isn't history to them — it's lived memory.
+Cassian, Rhysand, and Azriel fought in it and still carry what they saw five centuries later.
+Not a date in a book.
+A thing they survived, the reason old wounds between faerie and mortal still ache, the measure every new threat of war gets weighed against.
+We see it in how they flinch.